 Polygon annotation is used to highlight the outline of individual fruits in digital images.
 Highlighted fruits are then color coded according to the ripeness levels.

 Image and video annotation tools help precision agriculture developers to create exceptional training datasets.
 The future of agriculture depends on high functioning computer vision models.

-Keylabs is a data annotation tool designed by image and video labelling experts.
+Keylabs is a data annotation tool designed by image and video labeling experts.
 Keylabs offers precision agriculture AI companies the following key benefits.